Single-photon source: Faint laser

 One of the first and easiest sources was created by attenuating a conventional laser beam to reduce its intensity and thereby the mean photon number per pulse.
 Since the photon statistics follow a Poisson distribution one can achieve sources with a well defined probability ratio for the emission of one versus two or more photons.
-For example a mean value of μ = 0.1 leads to a probability of 90% for zero photons, 9% for one photon and 1% for more than one photon.
+For example, a mean value of μ = 0.1 leads to a probability of 90% for zero photons, 9% for one photon and 1% for more than one photon.

 Although such a source can be used for certain applications, it has a second-order intensity correlation function equal to one (no antibunching).
 For many applications however, antibunching is required, for instance in quantum cryptography.

+Solid state single-photon emitters

+Several different kinds of single-photon emitters have been demonstrated.
+These include devices based on color centers (point defects in crystals that fluoresce), certain two-dimensional materials, carbon nanotubes, and quantum dots.
+These types of sources are attractive in part because of the possibility of integrating the source with electronics on a single chip.

 Heralded single photons

 Pairs of single photons can be generated in highly correlated states from using a single high-energy photon to create two lower-energy ones.
 One photon from the resulting pair may be detected to 'herald' the other (so its state is pretty well known prior to detection as long as the two photon state is separable, otherwise 'heralding' leaves heralded photon in a mixed state).
 The two photons need not generally be the same wavelength, but the total energy and resulting polarisation are defined by the generation process.

-One area of keen interest for such pairs of photons is QKD.
+One area of keen interest for such pairs of photons is quantum key distribution.

 The heralded single-photon sources are also used to examine the fundamental physics laws in quantum mechanics.
 There are two commonly used types of heralded single-photon sources: spontaneous parametric down-conversion and spontaneous four-wave mixing.
 The first source has line-width around THz and the second one has line-width around MHz or narrower.
 The heralded single photon has been used to demonstrate photonics storage and loading to the optical cavity.